Speech on Global Warming: Short and Long Speech

 Good morning esteemed authorities and the people present here.
 My name is Jake and today I am going to present before you a speech on Global Warming.
 I hope I will be able to convey my views on the same.

 The rising sea levels, melting of the glaciers, acid rain, the killing of algae, etc are just some of its effects that are taking a toll on life all around the globe.
-To stop global warming, it will be a global effort from all the countries.
-The Earth is calling out to us and we need to answer and stop global warming.
+To reduce global warming, it requires a collaborative effort from all the countries.
+The Earth is calling out to us and we need to answer it to stop this ecological imbalance.

 Also Read:- Save Environment Speech